-Join us ONLINE or for any of our inperson gatherings to discover the joy within you!
-We currently have two locations in Texas: our Dallas Center contact Maitri@anandadallas.org for more info.
-Austin Meditation Group contact Kim Pradhan at email@example.com for more info.
-Please note: Due to the pandemic each group is still transitioning to inperson gatherings.
-Generally we are starting to meet the 1st and 3rd Sundays of each month in each city.
+Join us ONLINE or for any of our INPERSON gatherings to discover the joy within you!
+We currently have three locations in Texas: our Dallas Center contact Maitri@anandadallas.org for more info.
+For our Austin Meditation Group contact Kim Pradhan at email@example.com for more info.
+For our Houston Meditation group contact firstname.lastname@example.org.
 We also are offering numerous Texas retreats and gatherings in the upcoming months.
 Check our website for more details.

 Our Mission Statement